stempunks/mboard/README.md

-# SuperBit
+# mBoard

-Extension for Yahboom SuperBit V1.0
+Extension for mBoard

 ## License